alanyongy/featured-projects/README.md

 I'm a third-year Computer Science student passionate about building tools, games, and automation scripts that solve real problems.
 Below is a curated overview of my most notable projects, with links to full write-ups and source code.

-These projects span many years of my journey in software development and primarily reflect my focus on solving real problems.
-Earlier work prioritized function and rapid iteration, often built for personal use.
-More recent projects emphasize structure, readability, and maintainability — driven by larger project scopes (such as full game development in Unity) and collaborative or academic settings where clear, accessible code is essential.

 &nbsp;
 ## Featured Projects
 ### [TFT Matchup Predictor](https://github.com/yourusername/another-repo)